1 Kings 5

 - Psalm 72:10-11The kings of Tarshish and of the isles shall bring presents… yea, all kings shall fall down before him.A king of the coastlands honoring David's son - the Psalm's vision of foreign kings bringing tribute to the true King.

-The Levy, the Labor, and the Stones for the Foundation
+The Stones for the Foundation

 - 1 Peter 2:5Ye also, as lively stones, are built up a spiritual house, an holy priesthood.The dressed stones of the foundation become a people - living stones built into a house for God.